tychen742/dataSciencePy/computer-setup.md

 With `venv` activated, use `pip`, the package managemnet software for Python, to install packages and the packages will be installed in `.venv/lib/python<i>VERSION</i>/site-packages`.

 ### VS Code
-Download and install the most recent stable build of [Visual Studio Code](https://code.visualstudio.com/){:target="_blank"} (VSCode/VS Code).
+Download and install the most recent stable build of [Visual Studio Code](https://code.visualstudio.com/){:target="_blank"} (VSCode/VS Code), an extension-based code editor.
 Learn how to set up VSCode by watchign a video such as [Setup Visual Studio Code](https://code.visualstudio.com/learn/get-started/basics).

 ### Jupyter Notebook
+With venv enabled, install jupyter Notebook with `pip install notebook`.
+Toe run the notebook, go to the command line, change into your Jupyter Notebook project directory, and run `jupyter notebook`.
+You should see the project directory open in browser.
+Click on `New` --> `Python3(ipykernel)` to create a new notebook.

 ### GitHub